davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 [@Stein1992], and the @Royden1993a forearc geotherm model for subduction.
-Standard values are used for oceanic and continental material properties, and are given in [@tab:model_parameters].
+Standard values are used for oceanic and continental material properties, and are given in [@tbl:model_parameters].

-Given the range of potential geothermal scenarios, models for the emplacement of depleted mantle lithosphere under the central coastal California region can be tested by comparison of their implied geothermal structure with xenolith geothermometry.
+To simulate subduction and underplating, the forearc geotherm is stacked atop the modeled oceanic geotherm and relaxed towards the present by iteratively solving the heat-flow equation using finite differences.
+The entire model is implemented in Python, with finite-difference modeling based on the FiPy software package [@Guyer2009].
+Explicit and implicit finite difference approaches are combined using a two-sweep technique [@Crank1947] to ensure a stable result.
+The model is run to a depth of 500 km to remove the effects of an unknown mantle heat flux.

 ### Oceanic geotherm

 For the Neogene stalled Monterey plate and Late Cretaceous Farallon mantle nappe scenarios, the Global Depth and Heat (GDH) model [@Stein1992] is used to trace the thermal evolution of the oceanic lithosphere from its emplacement at the spreading ridge until subduction.
-This model is an Taylor-polynomial fit of cooling parameters to global heat-flow and depth datasets.
-This fit yields higher geotherms than half-space cooling models that are directly based on Equation \eqn{heat-flow}
-(e.g., @Fowler2005), and tends to produce higher geotherms for old geothermal lithosphere.
+This model is a Taylor-polynomial fit of cooling parameters to global heat-flow and depth datasets.
+This fit yields higher geotherms than half-space cooling models that are directly based on @eq:heat_flow (e.g., @Fowler2005), and tends to produce higher geotherms for old oceanic lithosphere.
 All models, including GDH and half-space cooling models, significantly overestimate heat flux from young oceanic plates, a fact that is likely attributable to vigorous hydrothermal circulation in young submarine lithosphere [@Stein1992;@Stein1995].
-This may result in overestimates of geothermal gradients for the youngest subduction scenarios.
+This may result in overestimates of geothermal gradients for the scenarios with the youngest subducted oceanic crust, such as the Monterey Plate scenario at the left of @fig:model_tracers.

 <!--[[model_tracers]]-->